builderz-labs/builderz-solana-dapp-scaffold/README.md

 Feel free to use it as a starting point for your next Solana project.

-Also feel free to contribute by creating your own components, refactoring or other improvement.
+Also feel free to send us feedback, open an issue or even PR and contribute by creating your own components, refactoring or other improvement.

 Responsive                     |  Desktop